A two week South Island road trip itinerary

 Day 4: Explore the Marlborough region

-It takes around two hours to drive from Kaikoura up the coast to Picton.
-On the way, I recommend stopping at The Store, which is a beautiful seaside cafe and campground (I also recommend spending a night here if you’re in a campervan).
+On the way, I recommend stopping at The Store, a seaside cafe and campground (I also recommend spending a night here if you’re in a campervan).

-Marlborough is famous for two things — sauvignon blanc wine, and the gorgeous Marlborough Sounds.
+Marlborough is famous for two things β€” sauvignon blanc wine, and the gorgeous Marlborough Sounds.

-If you would prefer to discover the drowned river valleys of the sounds, continue on to Picton.
-From here, you can catch a watertaxi deeper into the Marlborough Sounds, and hike sections of the stunning Queen Charlotte Track (if you have more time, it takes 3-4 days to walk the whole thing).
+From Picton, you can catch a watertaxi deeper into the Marlborough Sounds, and hike sections of the stunning Queen Charlotte Track (if you have time, the entire walk is wonderful β€” it takes 3-4 days to walk the whole thing).

-Campervan | If you’re camping, I highly recommend the Pelorus Bridge campground.
+If you’re camping, I highly recommend the Pelorus Bridge campground.
 Even if you’re not camping, you should stop here for the short walks and a swim in the glorious river.

 Abel Tasman National Park is a truly stunning spot at the top of the South Island.